achingbrain/terminatorator/README.md

     // path=command of all available commands
   },
   api: {
-    exec: (line, { hidden: false }), // call this function with a line of shell input to execute commands,
+    exec: (line, { hidden: false }), // call this function with a line of shell
-                                     // pass hidden: true if you do not wish the command to be echoed to
+      // input to execute commands, pass hidden: true if you do not wish the
-                                     // the screen or added to the history
+      // command to be echoed to the screen or added to the history
     print: (line) // call this function to add output to the screen },
   fs: {
     // call functions here to manpiulate the filesystem directly
     getNode: (path, session), // return a fs node
-    mkdir: (path, session, { uid, gid, perms }), // create a directory node
+    mkdir: (path, session, { uid, gid, perms, parents }), // create a directory
+      // node with the passed uid, gid and perms - parents: true will created
+      // intermediate directories
-    write: (path, content, session, { uid, gid, perms, parents }), // create a file node
+    write: (path, content, session, { uid, gid, perms, parents }), // create a
+      // file node with the passed uid, gid and perms - parents: true will
+      // created intermediate directories
     read: (path, session), // read file contents
     rm: (path, session, { recursive }) // remove an fs node }